metio/terraform-provider-k8s/docs/data-sources/external_secrets_io_external_secret_v1beta1_manifest.md

 Optional:

 - `data` (Attributes List) Data defines the connection between the Kubernetes Secret keys and the Provider data (see [below for nested schema](#nestedatt--spec--data))
-- `data_from` (Attributes List) DataFrom is used to fetch all properties from a specific Provider data If multiple entries are specified, the Secret keys are merged in the specified order (see [below for nested schema](#nestedatt--spec--data_from))
+- `data_from` (Attributes List) DataFrom is used to fetch all properties from a specific Provider dataIf multiple entries are specified, the Secret keys are merged in the specified order (see [below for nested schema](#nestedatt--spec--data_from))
-- `refresh_interval` (String) RefreshInterval is the amount of time before the values are read again from the SecretStore provider Valid time units are 'ns', 'us' (or 'µs'), 'ms', 's', 'm', 'h' May be set to zero to fetch and create it once.
+- `refresh_interval` (String) RefreshInterval is the amount of time before the values are read again from the SecretStore providerValid time units are 'ns', 'us' (or 'µs'), 'ms', 's', 'm', 'h'May be set to zero to fetch and create it once.
 Defaults to 1h.
 - `secret_store_ref` (Attributes) SecretStoreRef defines which SecretStore to fetch the ExternalSecret data. (see [below for nested schema](#nestedatt--spec--secret_store_ref))
-- `target` (Attributes) ExternalSecretTarget defines the Kubernetes Secret to be created There can be only one target per ExternalSecret. (see [below for nested schema](#nestedatt--spec--target))
+- `target` (Attributes) ExternalSecretTarget defines the Kubernetes Secret to be createdThere can be only one target per ExternalSecret. (see [below for nested schema](#nestedatt--spec--target))

 <a id="nestedatt--spec--data"></a>
 ### Nested Schema for `spec.data`

 Required:

-- `remote_ref` (Attributes) RemoteRef points to the remote secret and defines which secret (version/property/..) to fetch. (see [below for nested schema](#nestedatt--spec--data--remote_ref))
+- `remote_ref` (Attributes) RemoteRef points to the remote secret and defineswhich secret (version/property/..) to fetch. (see [below for nested schema](#nestedatt--spec--data--remote_ref))
-- `secret_key` (String) SecretKey defines the key in which the controller stores the value.
+- `secret_key` (String) SecretKey defines the key in which the controller storesthe value.
 This is the key in the Kind=Secret

 Optional:

-- `source_ref` (Attributes) SourceRef allows you to override the source from which the value will pulled from. (see [below for nested schema](#nestedatt--spec--data--source_ref))
+- `source_ref` (Attributes) SourceRef allows you to override the sourcefrom which the value will pulled from. (see [below for nested schema](#nestedatt--spec--data--source_ref))

 <a id="nestedatt--spec--data--remote_ref"></a>
 ### Nested Schema for `spec.data.remote_ref`